On average customers save $52 when shopping for car insurance in Santa Clara, CA. Enter your zip code to get insurance now.

 |Santa Clara Average (yearly)||California Average||U.S. Average|

 The best way to save on auto insurance is to compare rates from as many companies as possible, selecting the provider from which you receive the most affordable quote.
 For a typical insurance customer, GEICO provides Santa Clara's cheapest rates.
 See below the best options for affordable auto insurance in Santa Clara.
-Don't forget to get car insurance quotes based on your driving profile.
+Don't forget to also check out our list of the best-rated car insurance companies and get car insurance quotes based on your unique driving profile.

 The best age for car insurance rates as a driver in Santa Clara is your 50s: drivers in this age group pay an average of $1,587 per year.
 Drivers in their 60s pay marginally higher rates — $1,591 per year.